dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/testing/in-memory.md

 In your tests you are going to externally configure the context to use the InMemory provider.
 If you are configuring a database provider by overriding `OnConfiguring` in your context, then you need to add some conditional code to ensure that you only configure the database provider if one has not already been configured.

+[!code-csharp[Main](../../../../samples/core/Miscellaneous/Testing/BusinessLogic/BloggingContext.cs#OnConfiguring)]

 > [!TIP]
-> If you are using ASP.NET Core, then you should not need this code since your database provider is configured outside of the context (in Startup.cs).
+> If you are using ASP.NET Core, then you should not need this code since your database provider is already configured outside of the context (in Startup.cs).

-[!code-csharp[Main](../../../../samples/core/Miscellaneous/Testing/BusinessLogic/BloggingContext.cs#OnConfiguring)]

 ### Add a constructor for testing